hypertelia/hypertelia.github.io/_posts/2020-02-21-race-around-rwanda-kit-list.md

 author:
 tags: [review]
 summary:
+description: Kit used for the Race Around Rwanda self-supported single stage bikepacking event
 ---

 With Race around Rwanda being my first ultra-distance event, I'm sure I was no different to many first-timers in scouring the web for information on what more experienced racers carry with them for such races.
 So, with the wisdom that comes from a single solitary finish, it's time to reciprocate …